 Maintaining your countertops may need more than just a thorough cleaning.
 Here are some pointers on how to keep each material in good condition.

 Distinct countertop materials have different stain removal and care needs.
-Learn how to keep your countertops looking like new, no matter what type they are.
+Learn how to keep your countertops looking new, no matter what type they are.

 This post may contain affiliate links.
 Full disclosure here.